XingXingXing668/BC/README.md

 (1) run the jupyter notebook "Demo.ipynb", which show the detailed procedure and results.<br>
 (2) run the main.py file, it will pop up four web browsers with port addresses above.
+(Note: Due to GitHub's 25MB file size limit, I couldn't upload the data file.
+Instead, a text file in the Data folder provides a Dropbox link to access the data to run the code.)
 --------------------------------------------------------------------------------------------------

 # Project 1: Pair Trading